-- a) Regarding the practices associated with the management of radioactive waste: - At present there is a Temporary Storage facility Centralized (ATC) Category 4 and 5 for the protection of radioactive waste and

-Disused sealed sources currently belonging to the Bolivian Nuclear
+- a) Regarding the practices associated with the management of radioactive waste: - At present there is a Temporary Storage facility Centralized (ATC) for the protection of radioactive waste and Disused sealed sources currently belonging to the Bolivian Nuclear Energy Agency (ABEN).
+These sources come from practices related to industry, medicine and research (oncological, ophthalmological treatments, practices in oil exploration, mining, cement, breweries, scientific research and others) collected from the cities of Cochabamba, Santa Cruz, Sucre, Potosí, Oruro and La Paz, with the supervision of the Vice Ministry of Citizen Security.

-- Energy Agency (ABEN) state operating entity.
-These sources come from practices related to industry, medicine and research (oncological, ophthalmological treatments, practices in oil prospecting, mining, cement, breweries, scientific research and others) collected from the cities of Cochabamba, Santa Cruz, Sucre, Potosí, Oruro and La Paz, under the supervision of the Vice Ministry of Citizen Security. - b) Regarding radioactive waste generated by medical practices nuclear, these are managed in the same facilities.
-These facilities have environments equipped for the storage of radioactive calibration sources and radioactive waste for decay so that they can be processed as conventional waste and released into the environment; - c) Regarding spent nuclear fuel management practices: - There are currently no practices associated with the management of spent nuclear fuel, since, as mentioned in previous paragraphs, the facilities are in the construction phase, duly licensed by the Regulatory Authority, to house a 200 kW Research Reactor, which is under the responsibility of the Bolivian Nuclear Energy Agency (ABEN), the state-owned operating entity.
-This point will be addressed in subsequent reports, once the nuclear fuel is received and it is operational.
+- b) Regarding radioactive waste generated by medical practices nuclear, these are managed in the same facilities.
+These facilities have conditioned environments for the protection of radioactive waste until it can be processed as waste dangerous or common; - c) Regarding spent nuclear fuel management practices: - Currently there are no practices associated with the management of the spent nuclear fuel, since as mentioned in paragraphs above there are no such facilities.
+This point will be covered in later reports, since according to the Bolivian Nuclear Program In the following years, the first nuclear reactor of investigation.